wne-csit-gray/cs351-pa1-lexical-specification/README.md

 **Resources:**

-- PLCC Reference Manual (in course materials)
+- PLCC Reference Manual (Slides 1a)
-- Lecture slides on Tokens and Lexical Analysis
+- Lecture slides on Tokens and Lexical Analysis (Slides 0)

 ---